SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

-## Methods, Bytecode and Primitives
+## Methods, Bytecode, and Primitives

-@@ Stef: I would cut the byte code (section 3.4) in a separate chapter.
-There is a big difference in information.

 This chapter explains the basics of Pharo execution: methods and how they are internally represented.